 - Encouraged to track progress once a certain standard has been reached.

-Junior Boxers, 10 – 16 year olds
+Junior Boxers, 10 – 16-year-olds

-- The level of technique training increases.
+- The level of technical training increases.

 - Start working towards practical scenario training of defence, counters and preparing for sparring games.